 Clicking Here to Show What You Know

-At upper elementary and higher levels, teachers may ask students to demonstrate their knowledge by taking multiple choice pre- and post-tests with the help of smart boards.
-They may also participate in interactive test review before the post (final) test near the conclusion of a learning unit.
+At upper elementary and higher grade levels, teachers may ask students to demonstrate their knowledge by taking multiple choice tests with the help of SMART Boards.
+They may also participate in interactive test review before the final test near the conclusion of a learning unit.

 If a school has the right software and equipment, students may even respond to questions on the screen by using individual, handheld remote clickers that record their answers for later review and grading by the teacher.